-4.83 A further function of the GBI network in this sense is the boost it can provide to the local visitor economy - which can
+4.83 A further function of the GBI network in this sense is the boost it can provide to the local visitor economy - which can be significantly supported by strong provision of GBI for recreational use.

 4.84 However, the potential for conflict between this function and the 'nature recovery' function of the GBI network should be acknowledged and managed (see Key function 1: Nature Recovery).